markchadwick/honk-di/README.md

 user.sayer === sayer
 > True
 ```
-Not how DI's managed the singleton scope of the sayer for us.
+Note how DI's managed the singleton scope of the sayer for us.
 If we pulled out
 another `User` from the injector, it would be a new instance with the same
 instance to `Sayer`